-The submission interface for SAXS proposals has been closed for 2018 beam time.
-However, it is still possible to submit SAXS proposals which have been approved by iNEXT via the EMBL user portal.
+Proposals for 2019 beam time can now be submitted via the EMBL user portal.
+The submission deadline is Sunday 16 December (midnight CET).
 Access to P12 for translational projects can be financially supported by iNEXT using regular visits, mail-in and enhanced support modes.

 EMBL Hamburg operates a synchrotron beamline P12 for small angle X-ray scattering (SAXS) at the PETRA III storage ring, under the coordination of Dmitri Svergun.

-P12 is an undulator beamline utilising the wavelength range between 0.6 and 3 Å. The beamline is optimised for low background data collection from macromolecular solutions and kinetic experiments with high temporal resolution.
-The endstation is equipped with photon counting Pilatus and Eiger detectors and with a robotic sample changer.
+P12 is an undulator beamline utilizing the wavelength range between 0.6 and 3 Å. The beamline is optimised for low background data collection from macromolecular solutions and kinetic experiments with high temporal resolution.
+The endstation is equipped with photon counting Pilatus and Eiger detectors, a robotic sample changer and in-line size-exclusion chromatography (SEC-SAXS) setups.
 P12 allows for fully automated and remote data acquisition and processing using the Beamline Meta Server software.
+Mail-in access is encouraged, both for sample changer and SEC-SAXS projects.

 Further enquiries may be made to firstname.lastname@example.org.